 I had heard before that occupying your mind can help relieve pain.
 Dr. Brand explained why.
 Apparently our brain can only process so much information.
 So if we are engaged in some other activity or focus, the brain can’t accept the pain signals, and therefore we don’t feel pain.

 This is the foundation of the skill of autosuggestion, where some individuals can divert their attention so that they don’t feel pain.
 Though most of us don’t have the discipline that might take, we can attempt to refocus on other activities to take away pain’s power.
+In fact, I have an article about this titled Distraction Techniques for Pain.
+Click on the title to view it.

 I have found this to be true in my suffering.
 Working on my posts and developing my website keeps my mind centered on information, and not on my pain.